Have you wondered why earning continuing education credits is crucial for all personal trainers?

 You might consider improving your nutritional knowledge overall as a way to further help your clients by getting a nutrition certification.

-Marketability is critical from a personal trainer perspective and it’s something that I cover fully in my marketing, sales and business guide.
+Marketability is critical from a personal trainer perspective and is something I cover fully in my marketing, sales, and business guide.

 CECs keep you up to date on the latest trends in the fitness world